rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Creates a new category in the existing category collection.
 - No request arguments are required.
 - Data in the body is required.
-- Returns a newly added category and a success message.
+- Returns a newly added category and success status.

 ##### Exmaple request:
 `POST /categories`